davidknise/branch-strategy/README.md

 ## Disclaimer

 This document does not claim any originality.
+My team came up with our branch strategy many years ago and the only improvement we've seen taht we haven't seen elsewhere is including the work item numbers.
+It's a common pattern that likely has a name, like the "golden" branch model.